BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ssh standup@192.168.33.11
 ```

-If you configured your VPS to use an SSH key, the login should be automatic (possibly requiring your SSH password to unlock your key).
-If you didn't configure a SSH key, then you'll need to type in the user1 password.
+If you configured your VPS to use an SSH key, the login should be
+automatic (possibly requiring your SSH password to unlock your
+key).
+If you didn't configure a SSH key, then you'll need to type in
+the standup password.

 ### Wait a Few Minutes

-Here's a little catch: _your StackScript is running right now_.
-The Bash script gets executed the first time the VPS is booted.
+Here's a little catch: _your StackScript is still running right
+now_.
+The Bash script gets executed the first time the VPS is
+booted.
 That means your VPS isn't ready yet.

 The total run time is about 10 minutes.
 So, go take a break, get an espresso, or otherwise relax for a few minutes.
 There are two parts of the script that take a while: the updating of all the Debian packages; and the downloading of the Bitcoin code.
 They shouldn't take more than 5 minutes each, which means if you come back in 10 minutes, you'll probably be ready to go.

-If you're impatient you can jump ahead and `sudo tail -f /standup.log` which will display the current progress of installation, as described in the next section.
+If you're impatient you can jump ahead and `sudo tail -f /standup.log`
+which will display the current progress of installation, as described
+in the next section.
 ## Verify Your Installation

 You'll know that stackscrpit is done when the `tail` of the `standup.log` says something like the following: